 Additionally, this page of the report provides a box if any party involved hit and run after the accident.

-The third page of your accident report in Toledo, Ohio, provides information on all motorists, non-motorists, and occupants in the vehicles.
+The third page of your collision report provides information on all motorists, non-motorists, and occupants in the vehicles.
 The information includes the name, addresses, and vehicle license plates of all motorists.

 Additionally, this section of Toledo Police accident reports details if injuries occurred and whether medical attention was provided.